 Today we needed to catch the bullet train from Liuyuan to Turpan Xinjiang.
 We are crossing to another province in China -Xinjiang.
-So our schedule was tight, we rushed our lunch at Dunhuang city then traveled about 1.5 hour to reach Liuyuan Station.
-On the way to Liuyuan Station, basically there is nothing when you look outside the window of the bus.
+So our schedule was tight, we rushed our lunch at Dunhuang city then traveled about 1.5 hours to reach Liuyuan Station.
+On the way to Liuyuan Station, basically, there is nothing when you look outside the window of the bus.
 (Refer to above picture).

 Farewell to our Gansu Bus Driver & Tour Guide

 Our bus stopped at the bus bay which is about 5 to 10 mins walk to Liuyuan Station.
 We unloaded all our belonging as we are going to bid farewell to our tour guide and bus driver from Gansu who was with us for the past 5 days.
 The weather was super hot and I did not see a single tree.
 We walked under the hot sun for less than 10 mins then finally reached Liuyuan Station.

 Liuyuan belongs to Gansu in the territory and the passenger is mainly taking Dunhuang as the destination, but its transportation business is under the jurisdiction of the Urumqi Railway Bureau.
 So you will expect a lot of security check in this station!